HadaNorm: Diffusion Transformer Quantization through Mean-Centered Transformations: Method

-Removing the mean per channel can be done cheaply dynamically, by computing $\vmu$ as the mean across sequence elements, per batch element.
-This vector can then be multiplied by the weights, and applied together with the bias term.\footnote{In practice, we have only access to the quantized $\tilde{\rmW}$, so $\tilde{\rvb}$ is computed as $\rvb+(\vmu \, \diag{\vsigma^{-1}})\rmH\tilde{\rmW}$.
-It can be computed even more efficiently in parallel, by temporarily increasing the sequence length by token $\vmu \, \diag{\vsigma}\rmH$.} Note that scaler $\diag{\vsigma}$ cannot be chosen dynamically: this would require dynamically quantizing $\tilde{\rmW}$ depending on the current batch, which is undesirable.
-Instead, we follow \citet{Xiao23}, and statically determine $\vsigma$ based on the relative scales of $\rmX$'s channels and $\rmW$ input channels:
+Note that the bias correction $\vmu\tilde\rmW$ can be computed efficiently in parallel, by appending a new token $\vmu$ to the transformed sequence $\tilde\mX$ before performing the matrix multiplication with $\tilde\mW$.

+The scale $\vsigma$ cannot be chosen dynamically: this would require dynamically quantizing $\tilde{\rmW}$ depending on the current batch, which is undesirable.
+Instead, we follow \citet{Xiao23}, and statically determine $\vsigma$ based on the relative scales of $\rmX$'s channels and $\rmW$ input channels determined using a small calibration set:

-We place the HadaNorm layer throughout the network, before activation quantization happens (see Figure \ref{fig:quant_error}).
+We place the HadaNorm layer throughout the network, before each linear layer (see Figure \ref{fig:quant_error}).